 - x100 - Increases the power of PreAmp a hundred

 useful on single instrumental tracks.

 - PostFilter - The preamplified audio is

-low-pass filtered at the frequency specified by this wheel.
+low-pass filtered at the frequency specified by this knob.
 This is another

 for cleaning up the distortion.